-- 16. The Glossary of Terms (the Glossary) includes the terms defined in this HKSRE as well as descriptions of other terms used in this HKSRE, to assist in consistent application and interpretation.
+- 16. The Glossary of Terms5 (the Glossary) includes the terms defined in this HKSRE as well as descriptions of other terms used in this HKSRE, to assist in consistent application and interpretation.
 For example, the terms "management" and "those charged with governance" used throughout this HKSRE are as defined in the Glossary.
 (Ref: Para.
 A11-A12) - 17.
 For purposes of this HKSRE, the following terms have the meanings attributed below: - (a) Analytical procedures-Evaluations of financial information through analysis of plausible relationships among both financial and non-financial data.
 Analytical procedures also encompass such investigation as is necessary of identified fluctuations or relationships that are inconsistent with other relevant information or that differ from expected values by a significant amount. - (b) Engagement risk-The risk that the practitioner expresses an inappropriate conclusion when the financial statements are materially misstated. - (c) General purpose financial statements-Financial statements prepared in accordance with a general purpose framework. - (d) General purpose framework-A financial reporting framework designed to meet the common financial information needs of a wide range of users.
 The financial reporting framework may be a fair presentation framework or a compliance framework. - (e) Inquiry-Inquiry consists of seeking information of knowledgeable persons from within or outside the entity. - (f) Limited assurance-The level of assurance obtained where engagement risk is reduced to a level that is acceptable in the circumstances of the engagement, but where that risk is greater than for a reasonable assurance engagement, as the basis for expressing a conclusion in accordance with this HKSRE.
 The combination of the nature, timing and extent of evidence gathering procedures is at least sufficient for the practitioner to obtain a meaningful level of assurance.
 To be meaningful, the level of assurance obtained by the practitioner is likely to enhance the intended users' confidence about the financial statements.
 (Ref: Para.
 A13) - (g) Practitioner-A professional accountant in public practice.
 The term includes the engagement partner or other members of the engagement team, or, as applicable, the firm.
 Where this HKSRE expressly intends that a requirement or responsibility be fulfilled by the engagement partner, the term "engagement partner" rather than "practitioner" is used.
 "Engagement partner" and "firm" are to be read as referring to their public sector equivalents where relevant. - (h) Professional judgment-The application of relevant training, knowledge and experience, within the context provided by assurance, accounting and ethical standards, in making informed decisions about the courses of action that are appropriate in the circumstances of the review engagement.

-The Glossary of Terms Relating to Hong Kong Standards on Quality Control, Auditing, Review, Other Assurance and Related Services issued by the HKICPA
+The Glossary of Terms Relating to Hong Kong Standards on Quality Management, Auditing, Review, Other Assurance and Related Services issued by the HKICPA

-- (i) Relevant ethical requirements-Ethical requirements to which the engagement team is subject when undertaking review engagements, which ordinarily comprise the provisions of the HKICPA's Code of Ethics for Professional Accountants (the Code), together with local requirements that are more restrictive. - (j) Special purpose financial statements-Financial statements prepared in accordance with a special purpose framework. - (k) Special purpose framework-A financial reporting framework designed to meet the financial information needs of specific users.
+- (i) Relevant ethical requirements-Principles of professional ethics and ethical requirements that are applicable to professional accountants when undertaking reviews of financial statements.
+Relevant ethical requirements ordinarily comprise the provisions of the HKICPA's Code of Ethics for Professional Accountants (the Code) related to reviews of financial statements, together with local requirements that are more restrictive. - (j) Special purpose financial statements-Financial statements prepared in accordance with a special purpose framework. - (k) Special purpose framework-A financial reporting framework designed to meet the financial information needs of specific users.
 The financial reporting framework may be a fair presentation framework or a compliance framework.